developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 2. In the **USERS/ROLES** table, toggle the checkbox for each privilege you want to grant.
 3. Click **Save** after configuring all settings.

-## Delete an Open Catalog Connection[​](#delete-an-open-catalog-connection "Direct link to Delete an Open Catalog Connection")
+## Delete an Open Catalog Connection

 To delete a catalog connection from another project: